 Next, you’ll be prompted to choose your business type.
 If you’re not sure, you can choose the last option from the list of business segments and then type in your business category.
 Then, add your address, or if you don’t wish to display a physical address, you can hide your address.

 After you press the submit button, you’ll get a prompt to verify your business.
-If your phone number is registered as a business phone and Bing can verify that on its end, you’ll be able to verify by phone or text.
+If your phone number is registered as a business phone and Bing can confirm that on its end, you can claim your Bing business listing by phone or text.

-Reasons to Use Bing for Business
+Reasons to Use Bing Places for Business

 - Capture the attention of a different audience